aldryn/aldryn-segmentation/README.md

 This is a list of known issues that are being worked on...

-- [ ] The Segment config portion of the Segment menu isn't translationed.
+- [ ] The Segment config portion of the Segment menu isn't translated.

 Installation